User agreement - Artupia.com

 Except as otherwise provided herein, these Terms are the entire agreement between you and Artupia and between you and our couriers with respect to the Service.
 Artupia’s or Ups, FedEx’ DHL failure to enforce any provision of these Terms will not be construed as a waiver of any provision or right.

 If any provision of these Terms is held to be invalid, void or for any reason unenforceable, such provision shall be struck out and shall not affect the validity and enforceability of the remaining provisions.

 We may at any time, in our sole discretion, with or without notice to you:

 - amend, replace, suspend temporarily, and/or discontinue permanently, the Service, its name, any of the Services, features, and/or functionality offered under the Service, and/or the service providers used to provide the Services

 - limit, prohibit, refuse, cancel, block, suspend and/or terminate your sale of artworks through the Service if you violate any of these Terms, our policies, or any applicable laws.

 These Terms may be amended at any time by email, or via the Messages section of My Artupia or by posting the amended terms on Artupia.com.
 All amended terms shall automatically be effective 30 days after they are initially posted.

 Artupia Refund Program ensures that buyers receive the artwork they ordered, or get their refund but is not a product warranty.
-Any reason as not receiving an artwork or receiving an artwork that isn't as described, faulty or counterfeit in the artwork description are covered.
+Any reason as not receiving an artwork or receiving an artwork that isn't as described, incorrect, faulty or counterfeit in the artwork description are covered.
 Buyer’s remorse or any other reason are NOT covered.